Perfect-Pool/onchain-madness/documentation/OnchainMadnessEntryFactory.md

 - Description: Returns the created pool data
 - Arguments:
-    - `_poolId`: `uint256` - ID of the pool
+    - `poolId`: `uint256` - The ID of the pool
 - Returns:
     - `name`: `string` - The name of the pool
-    - `poolAddress`: `adddress` - The pool contract address
+    - `poolAddress`: `address` - The pool contract address
     - `isPrivate`: `bool` - Whether the pool is private
     - `isProtocol`: `bool` - Whether the pool is created by the protocol
     - `pin`: `bytes` - The PIN required to join the pool
     - `creator`: `address` - The address of the creator of the pool

-### verifyShares

-- Description: Verifies the shares for a player
-- Arguments:
-    - `_poolId`: `uint256` - ID of the pool
-    - `_player`: `address` - Address of the player
-- Returns: `uint256` - Amount of PP tokens available for the player

-### iterateBurnYearTokens

-- Description: Iterates through the pools to burn PPS tokens for a given year
-- Arguments:
-    - `_gameYear`: `uint256` - The year to iterate
-- Modifiers:
-    - `whenNotPaused`: Only when contract is not paused
-    - `nonReentrant`: Prevents reentrancy

-### iterateDismissYear

-- Description: Iterates through the pools to dismiss prizes for a given year
-- Arguments:
-    - `_gameYear`: `uint256` - The year to iterate
-- Modifiers:
-    - `whenNotPaused`: Only when contract is not paused
-    - `nonReentrant`: Prevents reentrancy

-### needsToBeBurned

-- Description: Checks if the tokens need to be burned
-- Arguments:
-    - `_gameYear`: `uint256` - The year to check
-- Returns: `bool` - True if the tokens need to be burned, false otherwise

-### needsToBeDismissed

-- Description: Checks if the prize can be dismissed
-- Arguments:
-    - `_gameYear`: `uint256` - The year to check
-- Returns: `bool` - True if the prize can be dismissed, false otherwise

-### getPoolAddress
+### getGameDeployer

-- Description: Gets the pool address for a given pool ID
+- Description: Returns the address of the game deployer contract
-- Arguments:
-    - `_poolId`: `uint256` - ID of the pool to query
-- Returns: `address` - Address of the pool
+- Returns: `address` - The game deployer address

-### getPoolId

-- Description: Gets the pool ID for a given pool address
-- Arguments:
-    - `_poolAddress`: `address` - Address of the pool to query
-- Returns: `uint256` - ID of the pool

 ### poolNameExists

-- Description: Returns whether a pool name already exists
+- Description: Returns if the pool name exists
 - Arguments:
-    - `_poolName`: `string` - The name of the pool to check
+    - `_poolName`: `string` - The name of the pool
-- Returns:
-    - `exists`: `bool` - Whether the pool name exists
+- Returns: `bool` - Whether the pool name exists

 ### pause

 - Description: Pauses the contract
 - Modifiers:
-    - `onlyOwner`: Restricted to contract owner
+    - `onlyAdmin`: Only admin can call this function

 ### unpause

 - Description: Unpauses the contract
 - Modifiers:
-    - `onlyOwner`: Restricted to contract owner
+    - `onlyAdmin`: Only admin can call this function